How to make the Hot Santa Hat Wreath Craft

 Here is a close-up of what the end should look like once you have it rolled.

 Next, take the pipe cleaner to bend it in half.

 Tie the pipe cleaner around the center of all three curls so it looks like this.

 I did all of them at one time so I could focus on their placement.

 Take one of the curls and thread the pipe cleaner around the frame on one side.
 Twist the pipe cleaner to tighten it to the frame.

-Continue to add the curls to the frame and filling in any gaps.
+Continue to add the curls to the frame and fill in any gaps.
 Make it as full as you want.

-All of my white mesh curls are twist tied to the frame.
+All of my white mesh curls are twist-tied to the frame.
 Play with them adjusts them.
 Trim off some of the rough edges.
-Make it look how you want it too.
-When you get it how you want it to tie off all of the pipe cleaners underneath and clip any long hanging ones.
+Make it look how you want it to.
+When you get it how you want it to look, tie off all of the pipe cleaners underneath and clip any long hanging ones.
 Make it look as pretty as possible for the back of a craft. =)